petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions.md

 type: globalJS
 ```

-See [Creating Your First JavaScript Client Extension](./front-end-client-extensions/tutorials/creating-your-first-javascript-client-extension.md) to get started working with this type.
+See [Using a JavaScript Client Extension](./front-end-client-extensions/tutorials/using-a-javascript-client-extension.md) to get started working with this type.

 ## CSS Client Extensions